SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

-scautoloc is the SeisComP program responsible for automatically locating seismic events in near-real time.
+scautoloc is the |scname| program responsible for automatically locating seismic events in near-real time.
 It normally runs as a daemon continuously reading picks and amplitudes and processing them in real time.
 An offline mode is available as well. scautoloc reads automatic picks and several